 There are some day games, two of which have elements conducive for offense.
 That’s right, per FantasyLabs’ weather rating, both the Twins-Yankees and Diamondbacks-Phillies games have weather ratings over 50, which has been a rarity this year.
 Excluding games at Coors Field, there have been just 21 games this year with a weather rating above 50 for batters.

 If we look at the odds, the totals in both games have gone up.
 What do you know?!
-In New York, the total has gone from 9 to 9.5 (o-115) since opening at Bookmaker, and in Philly, the total has gone from 8.5 to 9 (o-115.)
+In New York, the total has gone from 9 to 9.5 (o-115) since opening, and in Philly, the total has gone from 8.5 to 9 (o-115.)
 Both overs are receiving more than 70% of bets.

 The best pitching weather of the day comes in Pittsburgh, where temps are expected to be in the low-to-mid 50s with a slight breeze blowing out to left.
 This environment registers as a 64 weather rating for the two pitchers, Ivan Nova and Michael Fulmer.